dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     main_v3.1
     * feature_777_wrapper_xyz

-  Where the asterisk, "*", indicates which branch is currently in use/checked out.
+  where the asterisk, "*", indicates which branch is currently in use/checked out.